B-Kiraly/Benndots-HGengine-ROMhack/README.md

 ## TODO List

+* Test to see if game supports Pokemon I want to add (arctivish, cetoddle, cetitan, Flittle, espathra)
-* Rework shellder, exeggcute lines to not be stone evos
+* Rework shellder, exeggcute lines learnsets and make them no longer be stone evos
 * Fix remaining level 0 moves in learnsets (not currently supported by HGengine, hitmons & a few others still need to be done)
-* Work on more species learnsets that I haven't fully constructed (Zubat line, sentret line)
+* Work on more species learnsets that I haven't fully constructed (Staryu, yanma line)
 * Add more missing info to this documentation
 * Complete wild pokemon water encounters (Finneon needs to be added)
 * Wild pokemon cave/dungeon encounters